kevinclark/Lesson-Plans/tic-tac-toe.md

 ### Starting the interpreter and basics

-On mac with Lion, you're going to open the python interpreter by hitting command-space, typing terminal, and hitting enter.
+On mac with Lion or Snow Leopard, you're going to open the python interpreter by hitting command-space, typing terminal, and hitting enter.
 Then you're going to type 'idle' and hit enter.

 On mac with Leopard, you're going to open the python interpreter by hitting command-space, typing terminal, and hitting enter.